Kazachstania yasuniensis

-Kazachstania yasuniensis is a recently isolated yeast.
-This organism is part of the genus Kazachstania, which can be found in a large variety of habitats such as fermented foods, animals, wastewater, et cetera.
+Kazachstania yasuniensis is a yeast organism in the genus Kazachstania which can be found in a large variety of habitats such as fermented foods, animals, and wastewater.

 Isolation

 Kazachstania yasuniensis was isolated on Ecuador and the Galápagos archipelago in arboreal regions.
 Seven strains of the genus Kazachstania were isolated in order to provide a thorough taxonomy for the novel species.
 These samples were cultured on 7.6% ethanol medium (Sniegowski et al. 2002).
 They were isolated either from rotten wood, soil, or decaying fruits.
 Based upon where these species were isolated, researchers concluded that K. yasuniensis most likely resides in an arboreal habitat.
 The strains were collected from the Ecuadorian Amazon, as well as the Scalesia forest of Santa Cruz Island in the Galápagos islands.

-Although no Gram staining was performed, using a scanning electron microscope, K. yasuniensis cells were found to be ovoid and either single, paired, or in short chains or groups of cells.
+Although no gram staining was performed, K. yasuniensis cells were found to be ovoid and either single, paired, or in short chains or groups of cells using a scanning electron microscope.